South African Treasury plans to further cut government spending and reallocate funds to help boost growth in Africa’s most industrialized economy.

 “We do realise that there are hard decisions to be made … that may require that we look at further cuts to government spending and programmes,” Reuters quoted Gigaba to have said at a news conference.

 “In this context, our 2017 growth projection of 1.3 percent may not be realised,” he said.
 “This continues the trend of low growth over the last several years, undermining our progress in significantly reducing inequality, unemployment and poverty.”

-South Africa slipped into recession for the first time since 2009, according to data released on June 6.
-As the African economic powerhouse battles recession and credit downgrades, its president Jacob Zuma faces corruption allegation.
+As the African economic powerhouse battles credit downgrades and try not to slip into recession, its president Jacob Zuma faces corruption allegation.
 But Gigaba says the government is working hard to tackle the current challenges.